belgif/rest-guide-validator/readme.md

 There are two ways to run the validator:

-a) Run the validation during each Maven build, by adding the plugin in your project's pom.xml file (see example below).
+a) Run the validation during each Maven build, by adding the plugin in your project's pom.xml file (see [Basic Example](#basic-example)).

 b) Run the validation once